mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 p good_dog.walk

 ```
+The method lookup path that Ruby will follow to look for the `walk` method is [GoodDog, Danceable, Swimmable, Animal, Walkable].
+Ruby does not go further up the method lookup path after `Walkable` because it find the `walk` method defined in this module and stops searching further.

 __Q: What is the method lookup path that Ruby will use as a result of the call to the `fly` method?
 Explain how we can verify this.__